-«Showmen used bevelled mirrors, mercury pearls, brass, copper, gold and silver plating as well as fine arts such as labyrinth like sculptures carved panels to amaze the crowds and put them in a dream-like altered state of consciousness.
-The new digital era and new lighting techniques have provided me with new tools to showcase the objects with lighting and video projection and therefore captivate through illusion.
-Yet I also use pictorial items found in nature where often an image can hide another. »
+«Showmen used beveled mirrors, mercury pearls, brass, copper, gold and silver plating as well as fine arts techniques such as labyrinth-like sculptures and carved panels to amaze the crowds and put them in a dream-like altered state of consciousness.
+The new digital era and new lighting techniques have provided me with the tools to showcase the objects with lighting and video projection and therefore captivate through illusion.
+Yet I also use pictorial items found in nature where often one image can hide another. »

 – Jean Paul Favand

 Jean Paul Favand wasn’t fully satisfied by the precision of traditional lighting technologies to highlight his objects, so he quickly turned to video-projection.
 This new technology enabled him to precisely light the objects and guide the visitors’ eyes in his object-staging approach.
 Within the Théâtre du Merveilleux – similarly to 18th century cabinets of curiosities – Jean Paul Favand brought together Naturalia – natural curiosities – and Artificialia – man-made curiosities.
 The use of the video-projection also gave birth to a new form of curiosities: Virtualia – a new way to understand the objects using digital technology to enhance the curiosities.

 Unlike the concept of “digital art” as a form of contemporary art based on immateriality, Jean Paul Favand uses the 21st century digital technologies to draw focus to the object.
 The videoprojection offers the possibility to cut out the object, change its colour and give the impression of motion as a tribute to magic lanterns and other pre-cinematic technologies.